 In its blog post, Spotify expressed its satisfaction with the European Commission’s decision and stated that Apple’s behavior in limiting communications to consumers is unlawful.
-According to Spotify, Apple’s rules prevented them and other streaming services from directly informing users about various benefits, such as upgrades, subscription prices, promotions, discounts, and other perks.
+According to Spotify, Apple’s rules prevented them and other streaming services from directly informing users regarding various benefits, such as upgrades, subscription prices, promotions, discounts, and other perks.
 Interestingly, Apple Music, which competes with Spotify, is not subjected to the same restrictions.

 The investigation in Europe initially focused on Apple’s App Store fees and the requirement to use in-app purchases.
-However, it eventually shifted to examine Apple’s anti-steering rules and the restriction that prohibits Spotify from informing customers about lower prices on the web within its app.
+However, it eventually shifted to examine Apple’s anti-steering rules and the restriction that prohibits Spotify from informing customers regarding lower prices on the web within its app.

 The European Commission concluded that Apple’s restrictions violated EU antitrust rules and caused customers to pay higher prices for music streaming subscriptions.
 As a result, Apple has been ordered to remove the anti-steering provisions and refrain from repeating such actions in the future.